nicmr/aoc19/README.md

 ## What I learned so far

 - Get comfortable with `Monad`, `Functor`, `Applicative`
-- Parsing Combinators with `megaparsec`
+- Basic Parsing Combinators with `megaparsec` .
+Previously I only had experience with ReadP.
+- Testing with `tasty` and `tasty-hunit`

 ## View my solutions